16 unusual ways to encourage your child to read

-16. Make him the star.
+16. Make your child the star.
 Personalised books are a huge hit with children, putting them right at the heart of the story.
 Some even have the option of uploading your own photos.

 17. Play games based on books.
-Knock up a cape and wand so he can re-enact scenes from Harry Potter, make playdough or cardboard models of the characters from his latest book, or go on a Famous Five-style adventure.
+Knock up a cape and wand so they can re-enact scenes from Harry Potter, make playdough or cardboard models of the characters from their latest book, or go on a Famous Five-style adventure.

 18. Be a model parent.
 ‘The best reading role models are in the home: brothers, fathers, grandfathers; mothers, sisters, grandmothers, so make sure your kids see you reading,’ says author and Words for Life supporter James Patterson.
 ‘It doesn’t have to be books: reading the newspaper is good too.’